 Gamification

-By getting points and rewards for completed tasks, learners become even more deeply involved in training and are encouraged to succeed.
+By getting points and rewards for completed tasks, learners become even more deeply involved in a training program and are encouraged to succeed.
 Most vendors have taken this trend on board and added gamification elements to their LMS: points, awards, ratings, badges, and more.

 “When choosing an LMS, consider which options are especially important for you and which ones are not a big deal.
 For example, if you are an academy or a university that depends on grades and regular assessments, you will need a comprehensive LMS with a robust grading system and maximum security.
 On the other hand, if you are a company that just needs skill-based training or information delivery, you may not need a comprehensive grading system.
 Also, you may be interested in an LMS that is mobile friendly and easy to use to facilitate training for your employees.